opnsense/docs/source/manual/how-tos/dynamic_routing_bgp.rst

 -------------------------------------------

 This guide will focus on the most simple eBGP peering scenario.
 An ISP provides internet access through their autonomous system (AS) by peering with your router as neighbor.
 They are your only upstream provider and will push a default route; you will not receive an internet routing table.
-The ISP will announce the IP address space for you, since it is provider dependant.
+The ISP will announce the IP address space for you, since it is provider dependent.

 Your main task is configuring your neighbor correctly, employing a prefix list so that none of your local RFC1918 routes leak to the provider, and the provider can only announce the default route to you.
 If unsure, ask your provider what they expect from you as neighbor.
 Be mindful of a correct configuration, since an invalid one could get your neighbor